JimmyJHickey/jimmyjhickey.com/index.md

 title: Home
 ---

 Hi, I'm Jimmy Hickey.
+I am currently a machine learning engineer.
 I received my PhD in Statistics at North Carolina State University.
 My research focuses on developing new methods in transfer learning and time-to-event machine learning.
 You can view my <a href="/files/Jimmy_Hickey_Resume.pdf" target="_blank">resume here</a> here or even my whole dang <a href="/files/Jimmy_Hickey_CV.pdf" target="_blank">CV here</a>.
 You can see some of my programming misadventures in the [projects section](projects) and in the [posts section](posts/post_archive) you will mostly see my old homework solutions (let me know if you find any typos!).
+You can also track my [rowing team's progress here](rowing) as we adventure around the world.

 ## Publications
 1. **J Hickey**, J P Williams, B J Reich, E C Hector (2026).
 Multivariate and Online Transfer Learning with Uncertainty Quantification. _Statistics in Medicine_ [[manuscript]](https://onlinelibrary.wiley.com/doi/10.1002/sim.70398)